ArcticMC/Scenarios/descriptions.md

 > Every so often, the host or a staff member will be scattered in the world with goodies they selected at random.
 You will receive a compass tracking him and if you kill the staff member, he will drop the goodies for you to receive.

 ### Genie (L)
 > You are given 3 wishes and you cannot get more.
 Based on the number of kills you have in the game is what you can wish for.
 (If you have 0 kills, you can get the following: Golden Apple, Diamond Sword, Anvil.
 If you have 1 Kill, you can get the following: Player Head, Speed 1 Potion, Strength 1 Potion.
 If you have 2 Kills, you can get the following: Enchantment Table, Brewing Stand, 5 Diamond Ore.
 If you have 4 Kills, you can get the following: Instant Health 2 Potion Not Splashable, 128 Bottles of Enchanting, 1 Glowstone Block, 1 Blaze Rod.
 If you have 5+ Kills, you can get the following: 64 Obsidian, 8 Gold Ingots, 4 Soul Sand, 3 Wither Skeleton Heads.)

+### Golden Pearl (L)
+> Surrounding a pearl with 8 gold in a crafting table will create a Golden Pearl.
+Golden Pearls will deal no damage when used, while regular pearls will have their regular damage.

 ### Golden Retriever (L)
 > Whenever a player dies, instead of the normal head post, it will drop a Golden Head.